Estimating Heterogeneous Causal Effect on Networks via Orthogonal Learning: Orthogonal estimation of heterogeneous spillovers

 Assumption 4 imposes constraints on the scope of network dependence, enabling estimation from a single snapshot of the network.
 Similar assumptions have been used in \citep{ogburn2024causal, leung2020treatment} to ensure consistent ATE estimation.
-However, Assumption 4 is weaker, as it accommodates both local dependencies and long-range dependencies induced by the network structure \(\bm{A}\) and shared covariates \(\bm{X}\).
-Given these preliminaries, we now present the following two-step estimators using cross-fitting:
+In the following, we introduce the cross-fitting procedure under network dependence.